A PAC-Bayes Analysis of Adversarial Robustness: Details on the Validity of the Bounds

 \section{Details on the Validity of the Bounds}

-In this section, we discuss about the validity of the bound when {\it (i)} generating perturbed sets such as $\TpertU$ or $\Spert$ from a distribution $\Dpert$ dependent on the prior $\P$ {\it (ii)} selecting the prior $\P$ with $\Scal$.
+In this section, we discuss about the validity of the bound when {\it (i)} generating perturbed sets such as $\Spert$ from a distribution $\Dpert$ dependent on the prior $\P$ {\it (ii)} selecting the prior $\P$ with $\Scal_t$.

 Actually, computing the bounds implies perturbing examples, \ie, generating examples from $\Dpert$ that is defined as $\Dpert({(x,y)}, \epsilon)=\D(x,y)\cdot\DX(\epsilon)$.
 However, in order to obtain valid bounds, $\DX$ must be defined {\it a priori}.
 Since the prior $\P$ is defined {\it a priori} as well, $\DX$ can be dependent on $\P$.
-Hence, $\DX$ boils down to generate perturbed example $(x{+}\epsilon, y)$ by attacking the prior network $\P$ with \PGDU~or \IFGSMU.
+Hence, $\DX$ boils down to generating perturbed example $(x{+}\epsilon, y)$ by attacking the prior majority vote $\BP$ with \PGDU~or \IFGSMU.
 Nevertheless, our selection of the prior $\P$ with $\Scal$ may seem like ``cheating'', but this remains a valid strategy when we perform a union bound.